dgonzal/SFrameBatch/README.md

 -> For convenience you might have to chmod a+x sframe_split.py

 ##How to use
+-> SFrame creates jobTemp_* directories where you start this script.
+Take care to have enough disk space.

 -> Setup sframe & cmssw for a 2.7 python version

 -> export PATH=$PATH:/DirToScript/parallel/